skip to main content

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-The Mohu Leaf 50 ($59.99 on Amazon*) is one of our favorite antennas on the market because it’s 4K ready and has a 60-mile range.
-But, before you go this route, we recommend entering your zip code on the Federal Communications Commission’s (FCC) Reception Map Tool to ensure you have an ABC affiliate within range.
+The Mohu Leaf 50 is one of my favorite antennas because it’s 4K-ready and has a 60-mile range, which is ideal for anyone living in the suburbs.
+But before you go this route, I recommend checking your zip code on the FCC’s Reception Map Tool to ensure you have an ABC affiliate within range.

 How to watch the NHL Playoffs FAQ